Psoriasis is a common, chronic (long-term) skin condition. It can’t be cured, but it can be treated.

 Other symptoms of psoriasis around the eyes include:

 - dry, cracked skin that might bleed

-- painful sensations when moving your eyelids
+- pain when moving your eyelids

-- difficulty opening and closing your eyelids
+- trouble opening and closing your eyelids

 Overuse of some topical treatments around your eyes can increase your risk of glaucoma and cataracts.
-For that reason, it’s important you work with your doctor to carefully use topical treatments in a safe manner.
+For that reason, it’s important to work with your doctor to use topical treatments safely.

-Stress and anxiety can greatly impact your immune system.
+Stress: Stress and anxiety can greatly impact your immune system.
 A compromised immune system may increase your risk of psoriasis.